prageethpasyala/W-SlackBoltApp-UserForm-newbranch-commit-push-github-v4/README.md

 <h1><b>SLACKBOT UserForm GUI</b></h1>

-<i>VERSION UPDATE: Remove the create terrafrom.tfvar file GitHub functionalities  from the previous version.</i>
+<i>VERSION UPDATE: Removed the previous functionality of creating a terrafrom.tfvar file and pushing into the GitHub.</i>

 The app is providing a user-friendly GUI form including a couple of text-input boxes, drop-down boxes and buttons to enter the user details.
 Once submited the form data will be stored directly into the dynamodb table using a lambda function.
 <br />